What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 JW Marriott Los Angeles L.A.
 LIVE

 Searching for the ultimate in Southern California luxury?
 Lay down your head at the JW Marriott.
-Aside from the full-featured rooms, guests will love soaking up the views from the rooftop pool or dining and sipping cocktails at one of the four classy on-site restaurants & bars.
+Aside from the full-featured rooms, we love soaking up the views from the rooftop pool and dining and sipping cocktails at one of the four classy on-site restaurants & bars.

 More Los Angeles itinerary ideas